onebytegone/project-template-node/README.md

-# tooling-base
+# project-template-node

-A base setup for simple node.js CLI tools.
+A basic starting point for node.js projects.

 ## License